You are here

 Notes to Editors

-Japan has offered over US$ 2 billion to the Palestinian people since 1993.
-Recent financial commitments to UNRWA include:
+- Japan has offered over US$ 1 billion to the Palestinian Refugees since they started supporting UNRWA.

-- For 2023, Japan contributed US$ 33.2M for the Japanese Supplementary Budget, Emergency Grant Aid for Syria EA winterization purposes, Emergency Grant Aid for Gaza, emergency aid to help Gaza cover the increasing cost of food prices and Ukraine crises.
+- Over the past five years, Japan has contributed nearly US$ 200 million to UNRWA and Palestine refugees, including for the Japanese Supplementary Budget, the Emergency Grant Aid for the Syria EA winterization purposes, the Emergency Grant Aid for Gaza, emergency aid to help Gaza cover the increasing cost of food, and more.
+In 2022, Japan ranked as the 6th largest donor the UNRWA.

 UNRWA is the United Nations Relief and Works Agency for Palestine Refugees in the Near East.
 The United Nations General Assembly established UNRWA in 1949 with a mandate to provide humanitarian assistance and protection to registered Palestine refugees in the Agency’s area of operations pending a just and lasting solution to their plight.